Riverview soccer teams eager to be back on field | Trib HSSN

 There are no seniors, as juniors Max Catanzaro (midfield/forward), Jed Dreher (midfield/forward) and Patrick Harvey (midfield/defense), holdovers from the 2019 squad, are the elder statesmen.

-Fellow junior Vincenzo Lio, also a member of the boys golf team, is new to the team.
-The versatile player could be up at forward, back on defense or at goalkeeper for the Raiders.
+Junior Vincenzo Lio, who also plays golf, is new to the team.
+He could be up at forward, back on defense or at goalkeeper.

 “This is very exciting for all of us,” Catanzaro said.
 “I remember in ninth grade, I was having a lot of fun by the end of the season.
 It’s really cool to see all these freshmen come up and be ready to play varsity and junior varsity games.
 This team has really come together.”